sjay05/CCC-Solutions/README.md

 ## Contribute
 If you would like to contribute, such as submitting a solution to a CCC question (Junior or Senior), please submit a pull request.
-However for the pull request to be accepted, I prefer the language to either be Python2 or Python3.
+However for the pull request to be accepted, I prefer the language to either be Python (2 or 3) or C++.
 If you have found a concern with any file at all, please leave an issue.

 ## Note: